 Once you turn the stovetop or oven off, allow the cast iron to cool before moving on to the next step.

-Step 4: Season the Cast Iron
+Step 4: Season the cast iron griddle.

-This is a step you're going to want to do each and every time you clean your cast iron griddle.
-Once it is dry and cools off, it's going to look a little funky and dry - almost like it's damaged.
-No worries!
 Some of that is leftover salt (totally normal) and some of that might be a little bit of dryness from the cleaning process.
 This is where you want to season your cast iron well.

-At this point, put a thin layer of oil over the top of the griddle to season it.
+While it's still warm, put a thin layer of oil over the top of the griddle to season it.
 This will eventually help your cast iron to not only look glossy, but cook into a non-stick surface.

-Keep the rest of your gas stove clean with this tutorial on how to make a DIY gas stove liner!
+Related: Keep the rest of your gas stove clean with this tutorial on how to make a DIY gas stove liner!

-Step 5: Bake it Again
+Step 5: Get it hot (again).

 Finally, you're going to heat the cast iron griddle again.
 This is what's going to season your cast iron.
 Without going into too much detail, heating the fat on the cast iron will give it a tough covering that makes it non-stick and super durable.

-I choose to do this on the gas stove top.
-You can also literally bake your cast iron in the oven for 30 minutes or so at 350 degrees.
 Baking in the oven is especially useful for non-flat cast iron, like a cast iron skillet.
 You just want to make sure every surface of your cookware gets very hot.
 Then, let your hot pan cool before the next use.

-cast iron griddle on a stovetop
+cleaned, seasoned cast iron griddle on a gas stove.

 See?
 Nothing to it!
 I feel like cast iron is such an intimidating piece of cookware, but I promise - if you learn how to care for it, it will become on of your favorite things to use in the kitchen.

-A Note About Rust on a Cast Iron Griddle
+A Note About Rust

 I didn't have any rust on my cast iron grill pan in this particular tutorial, but it does happen.
 Sometimes you might let water sit on cast iron for too long or neglect to season a piece of cast iron cookware.
 It is damaged at that point, but it is fixable!

-If your cast iron skillet or griddle develops rust, simply spray the rust with vinegar and use a harsh scrubber like steel wool to buff out the rust.
 If it's just a small bit of rust on a piece of cookware you use often, it will probably only be on the surface.
 That kind of rust is pretty easy to remove.
 (Rust that has gotten into the actual cast iron is another story and much more complicated to remove.)
-Once the surface rust is gone, start from the beginning of this tutorial to properly clean and season your cast iron.

 Thanks for stopping by today!
 You can catch up on the rest of the Cleaning 101 series by using the links below.